shengwen-tw/semu/README.md

 - UART: 8250/16550
 - PLIC (platform-level interrupt controller): 32 interrupts, no priority
 - Standard SBI, with the timer extension
+- VirtIO:
+    - virtio-net: Mapped with TAP interface to the host
-- VirtIO: virtio-blk acquires disk image from the host, and virtio-net is mapped as TAP interface
+    - virtio-blk: Acquires disk image from the host to the guest
+    - virtio-gpu: Currently supports 2D rendering mode with SDL as front-end

 ## Prerequisites